dwhodges2/sheetFeeder/README.md

 # sheetFeeder
 _(Formerly googlesheet_tools, GoogleSheetAPITools)_

-Basic Python functions for operations on a Google Sheet.
+Basic Python functions for interacting with data in Google Sheets.
 See https://developers.google.com/sheets/api/quickstart/python for more setup details.
 See API documentation: https://developers.google.com/sheets/api/reference/rest.
-This module has been heavily used in Columbia University Libraries' archival data migrations and other activites; a case study involving its use can be found in https://journal.code4lib.org/articles/14871.
+This library has been heavily used in Columbia University Libraries' archival data migrations and other activites; a case study involving its use can be found in https://journal.code4lib.org/articles/14871.
+If you are using a lot of CSVs or Excel files for your data pipelines, Google Sheets integration may be a worthwhile alternative.

 ## Requirements